anthropics/anthropic-sdk-python/README.md

 If you want to explicitly send an extra param, you can do so with the `extra_query`, `extra_body`, and `extra_headers` request options.

+> [!WARNING]
+>
+> The `extra_` parameters of the same name overrides the documented parameters.
+For security reasons, ensure these methods are only used with trusted input data.

 #### Undocumented response properties

 To access undocumented response properties, you can access the extra fields like `response.unknown_prop`.
 You